cpitman/cpitman.github.io/_posts/2017-01-03-monitoring-openshift-for-service-providers.md

 1. The OpenShift/Kubernetes API: Here is where we can get data about the currently running pods and created resources, as well as watch for events.
 2. Metrics/Hawkular: This is the system used internally to capture metrics from running containers.
-Dependening on the version of OpenShift, this captures per container CPU, memory, and network utilization.
+Depending on the version of OpenShift, this captures per container CPU, memory, and network utilization.
 Hawkular has a full REST API (as used by the OpenShift Web UI), so this data can be polled as part of a monitoring solution.